mrwadams/attackgen/README.md

 - Downloadable scenarios in Markdown format.
 - 🆕 Use either the OpenAI API or Azure OpenAI Service to generate incident response scenarios.
 - 🆕 Select from several models available from the OpenAI API endpoint.
+- 🆕 Available as a Docker container image for easy deployment.
 - Integrated with [LangSmith](https://docs.smith.langchain.com/) for powerful debugging, testing, and monitoring of model performance.

 ![AttackGen Screenshot](./images/screenshot.jpg)